woo1/old-portfolio/_projects/screeningProject.md

 comments: false
 ---

-# Design of Augmented Surgical Information Platform for Intelligent Decision Support
+# Develop pulmonary tuberculosis legion detection model for screening support

 <!-- The Movies Project is something like **Netflix**, the only difference is that **it's not real**!
 It doesn't exist!
 I just created it to demonstrate how the **showcase** page looks like and how you can write whatever you want with full markdown support. -->
 ![preview](https://woo1.github.io/files/img/xray_img.jpg)